Feedback & Press:

 Young Poets Pages:

-With entries from over 7,300 young people last year from a staggering 60 countries worldwide, it is one of the largest literary competitions in the world and its importance is widely attested.
-Each year 100 winners (85 Commendations and 15 Overall Winners) are selected by a team of high profile judges, and receive their awards at an annual prize-giving event on National Poetry Day on the 3rd October 2013.
+With entries from over 7,400 young people last year from a staggering 75 countries worldwide, the Foyle Young Poets of the Year it is one of the largest literary competitions in the world and its importance is widely attested.
+Each year 100 winners (85 Commendations and 15 Overall Winners) are selected by a team of high profile judges, and receive their awards at an annual prize-giving event on National Poetry Day.
 Thanks to funding from the Foyle Foundation the competition remains completely free to enter and we are able to offer a wide range of prizes, opportunities and resources to young people and schools across the UK.
-We are delighted to launch new Foyle Lesson Plans based on previous winning poems - a fantastic way to inspire new voices.
+This year are delighted to launch new Foyle Lesson Plans based on previous winning poems - a fantastic way to inspire new voices.

 Overall Winners from the 15 to 17 age category attend a week-long intensive residential Arvon course where they develop their creative writing skills alongside fellow poets.
 Winners aged 11-14 group benefit from poetry residencies at their school followed by distance mentoring.